FAQ about the NIKKEN water filter bottle:

 How can we protect ourselves from these emerging contaminants?

-CLM filter technology is proving to be a promising technology for removing emerging contaminants that may be present in our drinking water supply.
+CLM filter technology is proving to be a promising technology for reducing emerging contaminants that may be present in our drinking water supply.

 Is the filter patented?